 Just like all humans, different birds have different needs.

-Jamie said: "In spring and summer many will be looking for insects and spiders to eat and to feed their chicks.
+Jamie explains, "In spring and summer many will be looking for insects and spiders to eat and to feed their chicks.
 You can help by attracting those insects.
-A pond, a log pile, and a wildflower meadow, however small, will all draw in all kinds of tiny fluttering, crawling and scuttling creatures for the birds to feed on.
+A pond, a log pile, and a wildflower meadow, however small, will draw in all kinds of tiny fluttering, crawling and scuttling creatures for the birds to feed on.

 "Later on in the year, birds like goldfinches will be looking for seeds to eat.
 You can give them a hand by growing plants like Michaelmas daisies, sunflowers, teasels and thistles."